Reviews of The Hunger Games (2012) and related work

 In response to popular uprisings inspired by Katniss’s solidarity and suicide attempt, the new organizer of the Games places Katniss in a celebrity glamour narrative juxtaposed with unwarranted government brutality to take away hope.
 Through the choice of recruiting disgruntled veterans of past games, who thought they were home free, the media stunt backfires halfway through the movie, as intended.
 Again, fashion plays a large part, and the great designer is martyred.

 This one takes the time to discuss, mainly through Philip Seymour Hoffman channeling Steve Bannon, how society is controlled through the media monopoly.
 It isn’t a plausible model.
 It requires district borders to be non-porous.
 There is no sign of resistance agents talking to each other, by shortwave radio or other means.
 Jabberjays, though present, are not explained to be spies as they are in the books.
 Despite isolation, the government sends soldiers even into peaceful district 12 to antagonize the populace and inexplicably kill everybody while they’re already stretched thin elsewhere, just begging for the uprising to grow.
-I like the scene in district 11, where a single elderly man does the three-fingered salute and dies for it, quiet and dignified like one of Martin Luther King’s civil-rights activists.
+I like the scene in district 11, where a single elderly man does the three-fingered salute and dies for it, quiet and dignified like the cleaned-up myth of Martin Luther King’s civil-rights activists.
 That guy should be more important to the resistance, and more interesting as a main character, than Katniss.

 The new director, Francis Lawrence, is more competent than Gary Ross.
 There is a stronger effort to characterize the contestants, though Primrose is the only character who seems to be developing, aside from Katniss becoming an inexplicable badass.
 The faux-Roman vibe is also stronger here, with the chariots going through a nice Circus Maximus.
 Jeffrey Wright plays nerds well.
 The action scenes are much improved; I like the archery hologram practice session, and there is no equivalent to Rue reacting implausibly to impalement with a blank expression as she does in the first film.
 As with the fire in that film, the contestants insist on running along the front of the poisonous mist bank to get a good tracking shot, not directly away from it, and then they just wash off the blisters.
 The engineered/mutated mandrills are kind of dumb, but more fun than the dogs of the first film.
 The clock and lightning are nothing but dumb, taking the place of serious problem-solving for food and water.
 Suitably, the idea of nonviolence is not driven to caricature—even Gandhi knew how to compromise—but it is curious that the “career” veterans should be so bloodthirsty after being betrayed by the regime and having tasted the empty luxuries of the capitol for years.